 Gluten Free Garlic Spaghetti (Spaghetti Aglio e Olio).

-- Place the garlic in a small frying pan with the olive oil and cook over medium low heat until it is a lovely shade of golden brown.
-You don’t want to overcook it, if it gets too dark you have to start over because it tastes yucky.
+- Place the garlic in a large skillet with the olive oil and cook over medium low heat until it is a lovely shade of golden brown.
+You don’t want to overcook it, if it gets too dark you have to start over because it will taste burnt.

-Serve with bread or a green salad.
+- Serve with gluten free bread or a green salad.